sosconf/Account-Authentication-Service/README.md

 #### Step 6: Create Secondary Manager

-Given to security，We need to create a read-only secondary management on the primary server:
+Given to security, We need to create a read-only manager on the LDAP provider:

 ```shell
 vi rpuser.ldif